 If stress doesn’t dissipate after the stressor goes away… or the stressor doesn’t even go away… we have what’s called chronic stress.

 If you live your life chronically stressed out, you’re living in fight or flight mode, and this messes everything up.
 Note the quoted passage above again: during times of high stress, hormones such as Cortisol skyrocket, and hormones such as Testosterone and Growth Hormone plummet.
-Not even close to an optimal environment for six pack abs and epic fitness.
+Not a good environment for six pack abs and optimal health and fitness.

 Indeed, this excessive stress can lead to impaired athletic performance, zapped strength, and difficulty gaining muscle and losing fat (in fact the opposite is more likely to occur, gaining fat while losing muscle).